ucdavis-bioinformatics-training/courses/CLI_Intro/command-line-intro.md

     sleep 1000  # wait for 1000 seconds!

 Use Ctrl-c (shows as '^C' in the terminal) to exit (kill) a command.
 In some cases, a different key sequence is required (Ctrl-d).
-Note that anything including and after a "#" symbol is ignored, i.e. a comment.
+Note that anything including and after a "#" symbol is ignored, i.e. a comment. **So in all the commands below, you do not have to type anything including and past a "#".**

 #### Options